For the best rural broadband provider (technology neutral)

 Broadband entrants are required to undergo a period of technical testing from 12th February 2018 to 29th March 2018.
 The technical testing (facilitated by thinkbroadband) involves entrants’ customers performing a number of tests using the thinkbroadband testing tool (accessible on any browser and many devices).
 The best performing entrants will form a finalist shortlist.

 Entrants must also submit a written entry form based on the below judging criteria to determine a winner from the shortlisted finalists.
+The deadline for submission was 29th March 2018.

 - Price and value for money